SEND & Inclusion

 What is Inclusion?

 In simple terms, 'Inclusion' is about the way we structure our classrooms and the learning to ensure that all our children can learn and participate together.
 At our school, we treat each child as an individual but take into account their needs so that they can be included in the whole curriculum.
 When a child has a long term Special Educational Need or Disability (SEND), a medical need, a language need (e.g. learning English as an additional language - EAL) or even just a short term additional need, we work together with parents to ensure that these needs are met.
 Meeting these needs ensures that the child can learn and progress alongside their peers.
+Please see our Pastoral Support pages for information about our Pastoral Team and the types of pastoral support we can provide.

 Our Lady & St Gerard's Primary School is an inclusive school, which offers a broad, balanced and differentiated curriculum for all its pupils.
 We believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.